Cybercriminals continue to leverage popular trends like online shopping to prey on consumers and trick them into revealing confidential data.

 Well-known companies such as Australia Post, FedEx and DHL are popular targets for scammers to impersonate because they are trusted names with large customer bases.

-In this case, cybercriminals are preying on the curiosity of FedEx customers who may think a ‘shipment’ is on its way.
-This motivates them to enter personal details without hesitating.
+In this case, cybercriminals are preying on the curiosity of DHL customers who may think a ‘shipment’ is actually on its way.
+This motivates them to enter their personal details without hesitating.
+Here are some techniques that cybercriminals behind this scam have employed to trick users:

-As a precaution, avoid clicking links in emails that:
+As a precaution, MailGuard urges you not to click links within emails that:

-- Are not addressed to you by name, have poor English or omit personal details that a legitimate sender would include (e.g. – tracking ID).
+- Appear to be from a legitimate company but use poor English, or omit personal details that a legitimate sender would include.

-- Are from businesses you’re not expecting to hear from.
+- Are from businesses that you were not expecting to hear from.

-- Take you to a landing page or website that does not have the legitimate URL of the company the email is purporting to be sent from.
+- Take you to a landing page or website that is not the legitimate URL of the company the email is purporting to be sent from.